vikkastiwari/amazon-clone/README.md

 <a id="contributing"></a>
 ### Contributions and PR

-- PRs should be generated against `development`.
-- Remember to run `npm run format` before creating pull request.
+- You can contribute to the project, just make sure it has no conflicts and it works fine before creating the pull request.
-- Netlify willl create a preview inside pull request, Please check if your work is fine.

 <a id="projectstructure"></a>
 ## Project Structure

     .
     ├── build                   # Compiled files
-    ├── src                     # Source files
-    └── ...

-<a id="srcstructure"></a>
-## Src Structure

-    .
-    ├── ...
-    ├── src
     │   ├── ...
     │   ├── assets              # assets for the website
+    │   ├── components          # components of the website
+    │   ├── pages               # pages of the website
     |   ├── index.js            # starting point
     │   └── ...
     └── ...